 Sign Up for Free ServicesMelon 29:7 SE Michigan was founded by Odell Palacio — immigrant from Panama, raised by a single mother, and someone for whom financial exclusion has never been abstract.
 It has been a household reality.
 The work of Melon 29:7 is not charity delivered from a place of arrival.
 It is accompaniment offered from a place of shared journey.

-Odell brings nearly three decades across banking, real estate, and community economic development — including foreclosure and redemption period transactions and a decade at Jewish Family Services (JFS) of Washtenaw County (JFS) of Washtenaw County, where he provided one-on-one business coaching, facilitated financial readiness workshops, and helped bring DTE Energy to the table as a program partner.
+Odell brings nearly three decades across banking, real estate, and community economic development — including foreclosure and redemption period transactions and nearly four years of direct community economic development work in Southeast Michigan, where he provided one-on-one business coaching, facilitated financial readiness workshops, and developed the Substitutionary Economics framework through practice with reentry and immigrant entrepreneurs.

 Melon 29:7 is not a new experiment.
 It is the formalization of a model already tested in practice — built specifically to serve the two populations most excluded from mainstream entrepreneurship support: returning citizens navigating reentry, and immigrants building livelihoods in a financial system not designed for them.